-System Description:
+Application Description:

-- A leadscrew application that uses a 3.14:1 gear box and a 5mm screw lead. - The position loop is being closed using an EnDat 2.2 linear encoder wired to X23.
+- A leadscrew application that uses a 3.14:1 gear box and a 5mm screw lead. - The position loop will be closed using an EnDat 2.2 linear encoder connected to X23.
 SFD3, the motor's feedback device, is closing commutation and velocity loops through X1.